18 Netflix Hacks

 -

-Many Netflix users – the "vast majority", according to The Guardian in 2018 – are on its £9.99/mth standard package (£8.99 before the new price hike), while others pay £13.99/mth (previously £11.99) for premium.
+Many Netflix users – the "vast majority", according to The Guardian in 2018 – are on its £10.99 a month 'standard' package, while others pay £17.99 a month for 'premium'.

-To do this, log in to Netflix, go to 'Account' and then under 'Plan Details' hit 'Change plan'.
+To switch plans, log in to Netflix, go to 'Account' and then under 'Plan Details' hit 'Change plan'.
 Select the plan you want to switch to, press the 'Continue' button and then 'Confirm change'.
 You'll be switched to the new plan right away, but won't get money back – you'll pay less the next time you're billed, so do it as close to your next billing date as possible.

 -